ro-mish/GoStatsTests/README.md

 ## Overview

 This repository contains implementations of Anscombe's Quartet analysis in multiple programming languages.
-Our our objective here is to determine if using go is a more suitable approach than using r or python because our company in this case wants to identify if go is a faster alternative we are going to benchmark a statistical linear regression model in order to identify if if go takes longer or less time to compute than r and python
+Our our objective here is to determine if using go is a more suitable approach than using r or python because our company, in this case, wants to identify if go is a faster alternative.
+We benchmark a statistical linear regression model in order to identify if if go takes longer or less time to compute than r and python.

 - Python (using pandas, statsmodels, matplotlib)